bxs6198/creatingandcleaningdata/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+#### Algorithm Details ####

+##### STEP 0: RStudio and directory environment configuration. #####
+Not addressed in the instructions is ensuring that dependent user libraries are loaded into the R environment and all directories exist in the current working directory.
+All RStudio and directory environment configurations are executed prior to starting the

+##### STEP 1: Merge the training and test sets to create one data set. #####
+The source data file must first be downloaded from the Internet and then unzipped within the data directory creating a sub-directory called 'UCI HAR Dataset'.
+After the file has been unzipped, the eight required files are then read into data frames  using the read.table() function.

+##### STEP 2: Extract only the measurements on the mean and standard deviation for each measurement. #####
+An understanding of the measurements recorded is critical in order to determine which measurements need to be extracted.
+Reading and understanding the `README.txt`, `features_info.txt`, `features.txt`, and `activity_labels.txt` files located in the 'UCI HAR Dataset' root directory will provide the requisite information.

+Before the measurements on the mean and standard deviation for each measurement can be extracted, some processing must be done to the names of the data frame elements.
+In the previous step, the resulting data frames were left with generic labels V1, V2, etc. The feature labels need to be added to those data frames.
+Once that has been done, then the columns containing the mean and standard deviation measurements can be accomplished.
+After this step in the process, 66 out of 561 features are extracted.

+##### STEP 3: Use descriptive activity names to name the activities in the data set. #####
+This step replaces the integer values in the activity feature with their corresponding text values.
+Understanding how to convert the activity integer into a factor based on the activity labels is critical to this step.

+##### STEP 4: Appropriately labels the data set with descriptive variable names. #####
+This is where the bulk of the data analysis takes place.
+All the individual data frames need to be merged into one big data frame.
+The subject, activity, and measurement data for the test and training data sets must be merged using the cbind() function.
+Once that has been accomplished the test data is appended to the training data using the rbind() function.

+After all the data has been merged, the data must be made 'tidy' following the rules for tidy data.
+A good understanding of how to reshape the data using the melt() and dcast() functions from the plyr package is a must.

+Finally, all the variable names must be converted from their short-hand notation in the original data to descriptive variable names.
+Understanding how to formulate a regular expression using the gsub() function is a must here as well.

+##### STEP 5: Create an independent tidy data set with the average of each variable for each activity and each subject. #####
+Last, but not least, the resulting tidy data set must be exported out of the RStudio environment into a text file in the current working directory.
+In this instance, a comma separated values (.csv) text file is output with the name "tidydataset.txt" using the write.csv() function.
+Normally, the file should have a .csv file extension, but due to upload restrictions by Coursera (.csv files are not allowed) the file must have a .txt file extension.

+Comma separated values (.csv) files are easily imported into RStudio using the read.csv() function or into a third-party spreadsheet program like Microsoft Excel.

+#### Notes ####

 See the `run_analysis.R` script file for detailed comments on how the script performs the data analysis.

 ### Output Data ###